alexeymorgunov/unixshellcourse/Answers2.md

 echo "$a $op $b = $ans"
 ```

-5. Write a shell script that, given a file name as the argument will count blank spaces, characters, number of line and symbols.
+5. Write a shell script that, given a file name as the argument will count blank spaces, characters, number of lines and symbols.
 The advanced version would also count the number of vowels.
   ```bash
 #!/bin/sh
 file=$1